omahs/bevel/docs/source/glossary.md

 ========
 ## General

-This sections lists the general terms that are used in Hyperledger Bevel.
+This section lists the general terms that are used in Hyperledger Bevel.

 ### Ansible
 Ansible is an open-source software provisioning, configuration management, and application-deployment tool.
 It runs on many Unix-like systems, and can configure both Unix-like systems as well as Microsoft Windows.
 It includes its own declarative language to describe system configuration.